Christmas In Washington DC

 Festival of Lights at the Washington DC Mormon Temple

-Enjoy the display of over 500,000 lights on the grounds of this beautiful temple, plus Christmas trees, international creches, and a life-sized nativity.
-There are musical performances nightly in the Visitor Center's indoor theater.
-Free tickets are handed out 90 minutes before each performance.
-2016 not yet announced.
-More Info.
+Enjoy the Festival of Lights at the Mormon Temple, a display of over 500,000 lights, Christmas trees, international creches, and a life-sized nativity.
+Musical performances take place nightly in the Visitor Center's indoor theater.
+Free tickets for the performances are handed out 90 minutes before each show.
+2017 Festival Lights dates are November 30th - December 31st.

 Scottish Christmas Walk Weekend in Old Town Alexandria, VA

-This is an annual holiday season festival with a Scottish flair.
-There's the Scottish Christmas Walk Parade featuring tartan-clan marching units, bagpipes, drums, dancers, and more.
+The Scottish Christmas Walk Weekend is an annual holiday season festival with a Scottish flair.
+Ther the Scottish Christmas Walk Parade features tartan-clan marching units, bagpipes, drums, dancers, and more.
 There's also a heather and greens sale, homes tour, and "Taste of Scotland" food and scotch tasting event.
-December 2 -3m 2916 in Old Town Alexandria, VA.
-Details.
+December 1 - 2, 2017 in Old Town Alexandria, VA.

 Mount Vernon by Candlelight

-During the holiday season to Mount Vernon can enjoy candlelit character-guided tours of the mansion, plus 18th-century dancing and fireside caroling.
-The 2016 Candlelight tour dates are November 25 & 26, and December 2, 3, 10, 11, and 18.
-Details.
+Visit Mount Vernon during the holiday season and enjoy candlelit character-guided tours of the mansion, plus 18th-century dancing and fireside caroling.
+The 2017 Candlelight tour dates are November 24 & 25, and December 1, 2, 8, 9, and 17.

 Handel's Messiah - National Symphony Orchestra